How did Alexander really develop his technique?

 Delsarte and Harmonic poise – finding antagonistic action and mechanical advantage

-• Module 4 references
+• Module 4 script and references - now complete

 • Delsarte 6: sequential movements of the arms.